 Pilots at a South Korean airline are suing their chairman after he claimed that “flying is easier than driving a car”.
-The union at Korean Air, South Korea’s flag carrier, has filed a lawsuit to the Seoul Central District Prosecutors’ Office against Cho Yang-Ho, who is also the president of the Olympic organising committee for PyeongChang’s 2018 Winter Games, for contempt and defamation.
+The union at Korean Air, South Korea’s flag carrier, has filed a lawsuit to the Seoul Central District Prosecutors’ Office against Cho Yang-Ho.
+Who is also the president of the Olympic organizing committee for PyeongChang’s 2018 Winter Games, for contempt and defamation.

-The chairman, according to Yonhap News Agency, was responding to an earlier post from a Korean Air pilot detailing the “gruelling procedures that he has to go through before entering a cockpit”.
+The chairman, according to Yonhap News Agency, was responding to an earlier post from a Korean Air pilot detailing the “grueling procedures that he has to go through before entering a cockpit”.

 “We were defamed and insulted by Chairman Cho’s… comment,” the union said in a statement.